mustafaalmutawa/cs326-final-yukon/docs/final.md

 <strong>/product/buy</strong>
 An endpoint via POST that a user will use to “buy” items.
 The data for checkout and the product being purchased will be contained in the JSON body of the request.

+<strong>/product/update</strong>
+This PUT endpoint allows the user to update an existing product listing.
+The updated information is sent through the body of the request as a JSON object.

 <strong>/product/delete?id=1234</strong>
 This endpoint uses the DELETE method to delete the product with the unique product id.